vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/05_TILAK_AND_SOCIAL_REFORM.md

 the study of the fundamental basis of Indian Society.
 It was not discriminating.
 It was largely imitative.
 It sought to copy Western life and institutions.
-The leaders were weak, halting and inconsistent ; the fol- lowers had nothing in them but sound and fury.
-Sus- tained enthusiasm and sterling sacrifice were woefully at a discount.
-It was a movement which claimed, first priority to and later on equal status with the poli- tical movement and sought radically to reconstruct our society without taking note of the traditions of the past or the insufficient materials available in the pre- sent.
-Such an artificial and indiscriminating move- ment, launched by a handful of fanatics simultaneously 4
+The leaders were weak, halting and inconsistent ; the fol###lowers had nothing in them but sound and fury.
+Sus###tained enthusiasm and sterling sacrifice were woefully at a discount.
+It was a movement which claimed, first priority to and later on equal status with the poli###tical movement and sought radically to reconstruct our society without taking note of the traditions of the past or the insufficient materials available in the pre###sent.
+Such an artificial and indiscriminating move###ment, launched by a handful of fanatics simultaneously
+4